 These lamps are generally attributed to the famous Belgium artist Willy Daro, who was the owner and creator of Les Nouveaux Ateliers Willy Daro SPRL, in Brussels, Belgium.

-In the beginning of the 1970s almost every lamp-company produced lights in this style.
+In the beginning of the 1970s almost every lamp-company produced lamps in this style.
 Often made in Italy, France and Belgium.
 Maybe this lamp is made by Massive.

 Most likely this lamp is not from his factory, though it was bought in Belgium.
 The lamps made by Wily Daro are made in a much higher quality.